Transform our Parkways

 Invest in anti-racism work

 I will continue the investment in anti-racism work for all MPRB staff.
+I am also in full support of our Indigenous Action plan which seeks to reform a toxic historic relationship.

 Reform Open-Liquor Policy